cookiewho/ExerciseCounter/README.md

-# ExerciseCounter
+# Physical Therapy Counter
 ## For those that can't count :^)
-I enjoy doing my physial therapy while watching videos, so this is to keep track of your repetitions and sets while your mind id somewhere else.
+I enjoy doing my physial therapy while watching videos, so this is to keep track of your repetitions and sets while your mind is somewhere else.

 #### Main Focus
 - [x] Make a main display that lets the user input sets and reps